Does Car Insurance Cover Injuries to Passengers?

 Call 911 and get medical attention

-For any injury claim to be valid, there must be a documented medical record.
-Emergency responders create the incident report that supports the claim.
+Every injury claim needs a documented medical record to be valid.
+Emergency responders create the incident report that supports the claim, so getting help at the scene is the first step.

 2. 2